alireza1691/Prebit_Audit/audit/TradingAudit.md

 Consider it in mentioned Lines:
 573-617-751-765-763-792-980-991-997

 ## <a id='L-05'></a>L-05.
-Enhancing transfer
+Enhancing transfer safety

 ## Summary

-The contract interacts with interface of ERC20 in several functions.
-To have safer interactions with ERC20 token it is recommended to use `TransferHelper` library from `Uniswap` instead of calling `IERC20` functions directly:
+For safer interactions with `ERC20` tokens, it's advised to utilize the `TransferHelper` library from Uniswap rather than directly invoking functions from `IERC20`, as the contract engages with the ERC20 interface (IERC20) across multiple functions.

 https://github.com/Uniswap/v3-periphery/blob/main/contracts/libraries/TransferHelper.sol